Natural Treatment of Acne in Vermont

-Conventional treatment includes topical benzoyl peroxide and oral or topical vitamin A analogues and antibiotics.
+Conventional treatment includes topical benzoyl peroxide and oral or topical vitamin A analogues (Retin-A) and antibiotics (doxycycline, minocycline).

 Natural treatment of acne first and foremost focuses on identifying the underlying cause of the problem, which is most often food allergies and/or excess sugar and flour intake.

 While most current medical texts deny there is a connection between diet and acne, numerous studies dating back to the 1930’s and 40’s have identified that food allergy and sensitivity is a major contributor to acne in some people.
-My personal experience from treating people with acne is that food allergies are a frequent contributor.
+My personal experience from treating people with acne is that food allergy/intolerance is a frequent contributor.

 Food allergies occur when the immune system reacts to foods in the same way it would to a foreign bacteria.
 The most common allergens are dairy, gluten, and eggs.
 Other common allergens include beans, peanuts, corn, yeast, chocolate, and nightshades (potato, tomato, pepper, eggplant).
 The list of potentially allergic foods, however, includes pretty much everything a person eats.
 The more frequently a food is eaten, the more likely it is to be a food allergen.